karech/github-webhooks/README.md

 # Python GitHub Webhooks Framework

+**NOTE:** Forked from [github_webhooks](https://github.com/karech/github-webhooks) as I needed to access query params from incoming webhooks for identification.

 Simple and lightweight micro framework for quick integration with [GitHub webhooks][1].
 It's based on [FastAPI][3] and [pydantic][4], nothing more!